Fiscal framework: factsheet

 Detailed information about the fiscal framework agreed between the Scottish and UK Governments.

-The fiscal framework: agreement between the Scottish and UK Governments determines how we are funded and underpins the powers set out in the Scotland Act 2016.
+The fiscal framework agreement between the Scottish and UK Governments determines how the Scottish Government is funded.
+It is a non-legislative agreement and underpins the powers set out in the Scotland Act 2016.

 Contact